How Singapore Students Get Into Top US Universities: A-Levels, NS, Aid, and Strategy

 How does financial aid work for Singapore applicants?

-Six US universities are need-blind for international applicants including Singapore students, meaning the ability to pay full tuition is not a factor in the admissions decision: Harvard, Yale, Princeton, MIT, Dartmouth, and Amherst (institutional financial aid policies, 2025-2026).
+Nine US universities are need-blind for international applicants including Singapore students, meaning the ability to pay full tuition is not a factor in the admissions decision: Harvard, Yale, Princeton, MIT, Dartmouth, Brown, Notre Dame, Bowdoin, and Amherst (institutional financial aid policies, 2025-2026).
 Dartmouth extended its need-blind policy to international applicants in 2022.
 At every other top-25 institution, international admissions are need-aware, meaning full-pay Singapore families can see effective acceptance rates meaningfully higher than aid-seeking peers at the same schools.

 | Need-Blind for International Applicants | Meets Full Demonstrated Need |